top of page

 Our high-fidelity (with Location filters and Order CTA)

-Iterations of Ice Cream Cake Page:
+Iterations of Ice Cream Cake Page

 The existing website posed a difficulty in conveying instructions for custom cake orders.
 These instructions were often overlooked, and many customers preferred not to invest time in reading through them.
 As a result, a significant number of customers resorted to directly contacting the store via phone.